Welcome to the Home Page of Stanley L. Winer

 Ongoing Research Projects

 · The integration of public finance and collective choice.
 This longstanding research program combines the traditional concerns of public finance with the analysis of collective choice mechanisms, and explores the implications of the resulting frameworks for the positive and normative analysis of taxation, public expenditure and public policy generally.
+Most recently, this work includes study of reliance on inheritance taxes in G7 countries, with Paola Profeta (Bocconi) and Simona Scabrosetti (Pavia), and a forthcoming edited book with Cambridge on coercion and social welfare in public finance, with Jorge Matinez-Vazquez (Georgia State).

 · Democracy and the environment.
 Is more democracy (or political competition) good for the environment?
 How does the cost of privately mitigating the consequences of pollution affect the choice between public regulation of the environment and private action in different kinds of political regimes.
 These questions and other are addressed in work with Louis Hotte (University of Ottawa) and Sophie Bernard (École Polytechnique de Montréal).